-The SAS Intelligence Platform: Data Administration Guide focuses on the SAS Intelligence Platform and third-party products that you need to install and the metadata objects that you need to create in order to establish connectivity to your data sources (and data targets).
+This document focuses on the SAS Intelligence Platform and establishing connectivity to your data sources (and data targets).
+Information about third-party products that you need to install and the metadata objects that you need to create are also described.
 It also contains information about setting up shared access to SAS data and explains how using different data-access engines affects security.